Frequently Asked Questions

 The Program

 The BDM (Bachelor of Disability Management) is an internationally recognized undergraduate degree program.
 It is a 120-credit program that includes specialized credits specific to disability management and additional credits known as “electives”.
-However, many students, following their credit assessment, will find that they have credits available before they begin their study with PCU-WHS
+Many students, following their credit assessment, will find that they have transferrable credits available before they begin their study with PCU-WHS.

 Courses are delivered on a trimester basis.
 All courses are offered online, typically only once per academic year.

-Most courses are offered in a 12-week format, and also as a 6-week compressed course.
-There are additionally a few 1.5 credit courses held over 6-weeks (not compressed).
+3 credit courses are offered in a 12-week format.
+There are additionally a few 1.5 credit courses held over 6-weeks.

 The 12-week courses require a commitment of ~8-9 hours per week per course, over the 12 weeks.
 The 1.5-credit courses are similar in nature, and each require a commitment of ~8-9 hours per week over 6 weeks.